Fees, Finance & Funding 19+

 Not in paid employment and you are in receipt of Job Seekers Allowance or Employment Support Allowance or you are in receipt of Universal Credit.

-In paid employment and you receive a means tested benefit accepted by the College; are working less than 20 hours per week and have an income of £338.00 per month (individual claims) or £541.00 per month (household claims) OR you earn less than £18,135 annual gross salary.
+In paid employment and you receive a means tested benefit accepted by the College; are working less than 20 hours per week and have an income of £345.00 per month (individual claims) or £552.00 per month (household claims).

 AND the course you are studying will help you find or improve your employment.